Follow this detailed tutorial to learn how to make SVG files to sell on Etsy.

 Open Adobe Illustrator if you already have the application.
 If you don’t already have the application, start a free trial by signing up here.

 You will see a window pop-up called New Document, where you can define the artboard size.

-The artboard size you input here will determine the size of the SVG file when finally exported.
+When finally exported, the artboard size you input here will determine the SVG file size.

-For example, if I am making a t-shirt design, I can choose the design width around 11 inches and the height around 8.5 inches.
-When we export the SVG file and import it to Cricut, the design will retain the same dimensions.
+For example, if I am making a t-shirt design, I can choose a design width of around 11 inches and a height of around 8.5 inches.
+The design will retain the same dimensions when we export the SVG file and import it to Cricut.

 In the window, under the section Preset Details, name your document, then go to Width and choose Inches in the dropdown.